iWhatty/ohkami-v0.23.5-to-0.24-migration-notes/docs/examples/README.md

 This folder contains short guides for the example projects included with Ohkami **v0.24**.
 Each sub‑section explains what the example demonstrates and how to run it.
-Use these as building blocks when exploring the framework.
+If you are new to the framework start with the [coding guide](../CODING_GUIDE_v0.24.md) and then explore these examples.

 - [basic_auth.md](basic_auth.md)
 - [chatgpt.md](chatgpt.md)